slclei/calculator_testout/README.md

 This calculator is written by Typescript with React.
 Following instructions are modified from default Readme from React app.

+## Install node.js

+In order to run this application, node.js is requried to be install locally. node.js can be downloaded from [here](https://docs.npmjs.com/downloading-and-installing-node-js-and-npm).

 ## Available Scripts

 In the project directory (/calculator_testout_calculator), you can run: